 What do you think will happen to your life as a teacher if there is no planning?
-I bet you’ll go cramming, you’ll look harried, and you’ll keep ending the day tired.
-But not when you know how to use a teacher planner effectively.
+I bet you’ll go cramming.
+You’ll look harried, and you’ll keep ending the day exhausted.
+But when you know how to use a teacher planner effectively, you will delve into a whole new level of productivity.

 Pressures on teachers continue to grow as their responsibilities continue to rise.
 Thus, there is an ultimate need for strategic planning of lessons, meetings, chores, and personal life without hampering an active role in each pupil’s education.
 Schools have targets, and so marking priorities across all subject areas should be implemented.